The Mind in Labor:

 - Begin to cultivate the powerful tool of mindfulness and moment-to-moment awareness for the challenges of birthing and parenting

-This workshop is an excellent complement to any childbirth education class, including refresher classes.
-It can also be helpful for those who anticipate a birth experience that needs special medical attention or who have had a difficult previous birth experience.
-This workshop allows you time to go deep into the mindfulness practices, and includes partner-based experiential exercises.
+This workshop is a weekend intensive that draws from the curriculum of the 9-week Mindfulness-Based Childbirth and Parenting (MBCP) program.
+It is an excellent complement to any childbirth preparation class, including a refresher class or as a brief childbirth training.
+It can also be helpful for those who anticipate a birth experience needing special medical attention or for those who have had a difficult previous birth experience.
+The workshop allows time for going deeply into mindfulness practices and includes partner-based experiential exercises.

 Friday: 6:45 pm – 9:30 pm

 This program is presented in collaboration with the UCSF National Center of Excellence in Women’s Health.